Key concepts

 The journey for the introducer to get a referral to an instruction can start in two ways:

-A direct referral will be put into a state NEW where it will be reviewed to see if The Moving Portal can accept it.
-The main review items will be checking of the fee, since the referrer has provided the fee themselves.
-Other checks will need to be done on coverage and suitability.
+A direct referral will normally be put into a state NEW where it will be reviewed to see if The Moving Portal can accept it.

 A quote will usually go straight through to the REFERRED state.
 It should already have been checked as the quoting mechanism will prevent fees that are invalid.
 However, checks can also be done which may push some quotes through to the NEW state.

-Once a quote or direct referral has been made, the introducer cannot manipulate the instruction that has been created.
-They will continue to receive emails about the continuing journey of the instruction and they can track the instruction in the portal.
+The introducer will continue to receive emails about the continuing journey of the instruction and they can track the instruction in the portal.
 The customer will usually receive credentials to logon and track the journey as well (although some instructions can be created without the end customer being involved).

-The introducer can however logon to the interactive portal and make a card payment.
+The introducer can however logon to the interactive portal and make a card payment themselves (from their own account).
 This is normally done by the customer.
 Card payment functionality is NOT AVAILABLE via the API.

 Both the introducer and customer can add notes to the case.